Particular/Workshop/exercises/03 Sagas/instructions.md

 # Exercise 3: Sagas

+**Important: Before attempting the exercise, please ensure you have followed [the instructions for preparing your machine](README.md#preparing-your-machine-for-the-workshop) and that you have read [the instructions for running the exercise solutions](/README.md#running-the-exercise-solutions).**

 In NServiceBus a saga is the coordinator of a long running (business) process.
 They are very powerful and once fully grasped, can greatly increase flexibility in projects.

 ## Overview